-- Kill switch ⋈ in basic position In this position, the ignition circuit is closed and the engine can be started. - Kill switch ⊗ pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+- Kill switch \otimes in the basic position In this position, the ignition circuit is closed and the engine can be started. - Kill switch ⊗ pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.

-6.5 Electric starter button
+Electric starter button

-Electric starter button • is fitted on the right side of the handlebar.
+The electric starter button 1 is fitted on the right side of the handlebar.